microsoft/LightGBM/README.md

 To get good speedup with GPU, it is suggested to use a smaller number of bins.
-Setting `max_bin=64` is recommended, as it usually does not noticeably affect training accuracy on large datasets, but GPU training can be significantly faster than using the default bin size of 255.
+Setting `max_bin=64` is recommended, as it usually does not noticeably affect training accuracy on large datasets, but GPU training can be significantly faster than the original version using the default bin size of 255.
 Also, try to use single precision training (`gpu_use_dp=false`) when possible, because most GPUs (especially NVIDIA consumer GPUs) have poor double-precision performance.

 Supported Hardware
 --------------------------